IndrashisChatterjee/aimldsdl/README.md

 A collection of AI, Machine Learning, Deep Learning, and Structured Data Learning projects and experiments.

 This repository gathers multiple projects, notebooks, and agent-based systems that demonstrate practical applications of modern AI/ML/DL techniques.
-Each subdirectory contains self-contained resources, code samples, and documentation for learning and experimentation.
+Each subdirectory contains self-contained resources and guides for running experiments, tracking results, and integrating with external APIs.

 ---